DockATot Review and Safety Assessment

 But it goes beyond an activity mat in that you can bring it along easily to the beach, hiking, camping, or a picnic in the park.
 The walls give your baby a good sensory experience of being partially enclosed and secure, but also keep out other little things, like sand on the beach, bugs while camping, etc.

 In this regard, the DockATot is pretty versatile, you simply need to use your imagination.

 One big question remains: if you're not going to use the DockATot for sleeping or co-sleeping, is it still worth the cost?
 We'll let you be the judge, but we think it's pretty versatile and helpful.
 And if you're going to use it for supervised napping, babies find it super cozy and helpful for falling asleep and staying asleep.

 Is the DockATot safe?
 It depends on how you use it.
 In our opinion, if you're using it as a baby lounge while your baby is awake, it's not only safe but super comforting and fun.
 Frankly, just don't do anything stupid with it: don't put it on the countertop or table, don't try to carry your baby in it, and don't use it for unsupervised sleep or co-sleeping.
-In those cases, YES, we believe it's safe for everyday use.
+If you follow that guidance, YES, we believe it's safe for everyday use.

 In contrast, if you're using it for unsupervised napping, co-sleeping, or nighttime sleeping, NO, we do not think it's safe.
-If you definitely are going to co-sleep, we suggest you invest in a bedside sleeper that attaches to the side of your bed but has a mesh wall separating you and all the soft bedding from your baby's sleeping area.
+If you definitely are going to co-sleep, we suggest you invest in a bedside sleeper that attaches to the side of your bed but has a mesh wall separating you and your soft bedding from your baby's sleeping area.
+You can see our list of the best bassinets here.
 That's much safer for your baby and will help you both get safer sleep.